LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 BC.OnSystemRequest is received without `appID`

-PoliciesManager must
+SDL must

 stop the timeout started right after sending OnStatusUpdate to HMI in case SDL.OnReceivedPolicyUpdate comes from HMI

 ### Processing a response from a backend

 12.
 In case
-SDL is built with "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag at all
-and SDL has sent OnSystemRequest with SnapshotPT to mobile app
+SDL has sent OnSystemRequest with SnapshotPT to mobile app
 and SDL gets SystemRequest with UpdatedPT in payload during `timeout_after_x_seconds` value taken from Policy Database and started after OnSystemRequest sending out to mobile app

 SDL must